 While I made it, I kept thinking about how much it reminded me of lasagna.
 Pumpkin lasagna.

 Well, and it has pasta, just a different form of pasta.
 So, I decided that if the flavors were good, I’d try to recreate it as a lasagna.

-The flavors were great!
+The flavors were great in that casserole!
 Perhaps it was a little on the dry side for my taste.
-And, I wanted a little more spice in the pumpkin (Dan and I have always liked our pumpkin pie a little on the spicier side).
+And, I wanted a little more spice in the pumpkin (my husband and I have always liked our pumpkin pie a little on the spicier side).